 - Bread: To start, you’ll need 2 thick slices of bread.
-Bonus points if you use sourdough – it tastes the best in this sandwich!
+Bonus points if you use sourdough – it’s the best bread for grilled cheese sandwiches!

 - Olive Oil: Next, you’ll need 1 teaspoon of olive oil.
 Butter or mayo will work too… up to you!

 - Goat Cheese: Add creamy decadence with 2 tablespoons of goat cheese.